agniksi/DareITChallenge_portfolio/README.md

 My main goal is to learn the basics of automatic testing while doing something practical because I find a hands-on approach best for learning subjects like these.

 If you managed to read this far I wish you a great day/night.
-Remember to stay hydrated!
+Don't forget to keep yourself hydrated!

 **_Stay amazing!_**